Speaker: Matthew J. Levy, DO, MSc

 Learn moreGet a more unified view of your patient's journey by customizing protocols on a modern, clean interface.
 LIFENET Care makes it easy to consolidate patient data, organize your workflow and connect care teams to make your job easier.

 Learn moreThe LIFEPAK CR2 AED response system empowers bystanders to help save lives.
-Innovative, easy-to-operate technology helps minimize interruptions in chest compressions and helps streamline communication across the system of care.
+Innovative, easy-to-operate technology allows continuous CPR and helps streamline communication across the system of care.

 Learn more